Juliana of Stolberg: Early life and ancestry

-Juliana was born in Stolberg into the House of Stolberg, as the daughter of Bodo VIII, Count of Stolberg-Wernigerode and his wife, Countess Anna of Eppstein-Königstein.
+Juliana was born in Stolberg into the House of Stolberg as a daughter of Bodo VIII, Count of Stolberg-Wernigerode and his wife, Countess Anna of Eppstein-Königstein.

 Biography

 She was raised a Roman Catholic but changed her religion twice, first to Lutheranism and later to Calvinism.
 She, along with her second husband, was a convinced Protestant and raised their children in the Protestant ways.
-After the death of her second husband in 1559 she remained living at Dillenburg castle, now belonging to her second son John, who died in 1580.
+After the death of her second husband in 1559, she continued living at Dillenburg castle, which now belonged to her second son John, who died in 1580.

-Her entire life, she kept close to her children, especially William.
-When William began his rebellion against Philip II of Spain she supported her son morally and financially.
+She kept close to her children throughout her life, especially William.
+When William began his rebellion against Philip II of Spain, Juliana supported her son both morally and financially.
 Because of this financial support, William was able to campaign against Spain in the Netherlands.

 A fictionalized account of her life is found in Ethel Herr, Dr. Oma: The Healing Wisdom of Countess Juliana Von Stolberg (P&R Publishing, 2006).